scottballenger/wordtl/README.md

 `wordtl` includes the wordle list (5 letter words) from https://www.nytimes.com/games/wordle/index.html that is stored in this repo.
 Optionally, `wordtl` can read a word file (an ASCII text file with one word per line) to use as its dictionary.

 ## Use Cases
-`wordtl` is a powerful search engine that provides answers for finding a word in a dictionary of words with the same nuber of letters.
+`wordtl` is a powerful search engine that provides answers for finding a word in a dictionary with the same number of letters.

 ### Default Settings
 The default settings in `wordtl` is to play today's wordle. `wordtl` will prompt the user along if no paramters are specified.
 With no parameters, `wordtl` will give the `Next Guess` and prompt the user to make a `Geuss`.